rgsone/slim-lazy-controller-connector/README.md

 ## License

-Slim Controller Connector is released under the MIT public license.
+Slim LazyControllerConnector is released under the MIT public license.